zeropointcode/zeropointcode.github.io/_posts/2021-03-22-BrokenToeBackToCoding.md

   In retrospect, I have mentally checked out from learning a new skill after hitting multiple learning road bumps.

   Fast forward almost a year.
 I become the strongest and most conditioned self physically.
 In preparation for an unsanctioned backyard fighting organization called StreetBeefs, I suffer from an accident that results in a broken toe.
-My 3rd Toe on the right foot underwent what is known as green twin fracture.
+My 3rd Toe on the right foot underwent what is known as green twig fracture.
 Solution to my problem?
 Surgery, requiring an insertion of a metal pin to realign my displacement.

   This injury, one of many that I encountered on my martial arts journey made me realize a few things.
 First: In this industry, you make a living with your body, when the body is injured beyond function, you cease the ability to work.
 Second: Almost all of the top athletes in the sport hold 2nd jobs, sometimes full time.
 3rd: I could of had a mental outlet/skill to fight of my boredom if I knew, how to code.